Howard Hubbard: Early life and education

+Early priesthood

-After his ordination, Hubbard served as associate pastor of St. Joseph's Parish in Schenectady, New York, and at the Cathedral of the Immaculate Conception Parish in Albany, New York.
-Hubbard also founded Hope House (a drug rehabilitation center) and Providence House (a crisis intervention center) and served as a "street priest" in Albany's South End.
-He served as vicar general of the diocese from 1976 to 1977.
+While in Rome, Hubbard was ordained to the priesthood at the Church of St. Ignatius in Rome for the Diocese of Albany by Archbishop Martin John O'Connor on December 18, 1963.After his ordination, the diocese assigned Hubbard as associate pastor of St. Joseph's Parish in Schenectady, New York, and at the Cathedral of the Immaculate Conception Parish in Albany, New York.
+Hubbard also founded Hope House, a drug rehabilitation center, and Providence House, a crisis intervention center, both in Albany.
+He also served as a "street priest" in Albany's South End.
+Bishop Edwin Broderick named Hubbard as his vicar general in 1976.

 Bishop of Albany

-On February 2, 1977, Hubbard was appointed bishop of the Diocese of Albany by Pope Paul VI.
-He received his episcopal consecration on March 27, 1977.
-He was the youngest bishop in the country at the time, and was dubbed "the boy bishop."
+On February 2, 1977, Hubbard was appointed bishop of Albany by Pope Paul VI.
+He received his episcopal consecration from Cardinal Terence James Cooke at Siena College in Loudonville, New York on March 27, 1977.
+Hubbard was the youngest bishop in the country at the time, and was dubbed "the boy bishop."

 Hubbard served as chairman of the U.S. Conference of Catholic Bishops (USCCB) Committee for International Justice and Peace and on the Subcommittees on the Catholic Campaign for Human Development and the Church in Africa.
-He also served on other national bishops’ committees, including the Committees on Human Values, Marriage and the Family, Communication, Laity and North American College.
+He was also a member of other national bishops’ committees, including the Committees on Human Values, Marriage and the Family, Communication, Laity and North American College.